BasitJaved/PyImageSearch_University/README.md

     b) Implementing Your First Siamese Network with Keras and TensorFlow
     c) Comparing Images for Similarity with Siamese Networks
     d) Improving Accuracy with Contrastive Loss

+# 17 -  Image Adversaries 101
+    a) Adversarial Images and Attacks with Keras and TensorFlow